wireapp/wire-server-deploy/terraform/README.md

 ## How to create a new environment

+Recommended: Use nix-shell from the root of this repository to ensure that you have the right version of terraform.

 1. Export "CAILLEACH_DIR" environment variable to a repository where you want to store environment specific data.
 1. Export "ENV" as the name of the environment